 The red lanterns have been hung, the bamboo steam baskets are stacked ready for action, and the scent of lemongrass, cumin and fresh squeezed lime drift softly in the air surrounding Hyde Park.
 Yes, it’s that time of year again.
 Sydney’s Night Noodle Markets have begun.

-As an American expat, October use to mean Halloween, tricker treaters and eating way too much candy, oops sorry, lollies.
+As an American expat, October use to mean Halloween, trick or treaters and eating way too much candy, oops sorry, lollies.
 But now, living in Sydney, October means one thing.
 Food.
 Good food.
 Like really, REALLY good food.

-Good Food Month is my favourite festival in Sydney closely followed by Vivid.
-The Noodle Markets in Hyde Park are the festival’s signature event and have been running for 12 years.
-It’s the one event that everyone associates with the festival.
+Good Food Month is my favourite festival in Sydney closely followed by the Vivid Light Festival in June.
+The Noodle Markets at Hyde Park are the festival’s signature event and have been running for 20 years.
+It’s the one event that everyone associates with the festival mainly because it’s fantastic and free, as in entry is free and all the food stalls are cash free.

-With the additional nights and extended hours, here is NO excuse for missing it.
 If you’re like me one visit to the markets is just not enough.
-At least two noodle market nights at a minimum are need to truly get your fill.
-I’ve been as many as four nights.
+At least two noodle market nights at a minimum are needed to truly get your fill.
+I’ve been as many as four nights in a row meeting friends after work.
+Very easy to fit in a non-weekend night, with this year’s festival.

 Waiting in line, the crowds and then finding a place to sit.